CyberFunkStudio/CyberFunkStudio.github.io/README.md

-Basic sound playback in A-Frame
+Basic sound template for A-Frame

-click on the red dot to trigger a one time playback of a sound

-Click on the play button trigger a continuous (looping sound), emitted by the small yellow box on the pole

-Click on the pause button to pause the continuous sound
+Comes with a checkered floor and a clear blue sky background.